tommysingletonthrowaway-eng/MVProject/README.md

 # CLI Banking Application

-A simple **Java command-line banking app** that manages users, their bank accounts, and transaction history — all saved using serialization.
+A simple **Java command-line banking app** that manages users, their bank accounts, and transaction history — all saved using encrypted serialization.

 ---